stonecauldron/tile-mapper/report/paper.md

 chains to create *Mario* levels with very convincing results.
 The difference with our approach lies in the fact that *Mario* levels have a linear nature.
 The maps we focus on are non-linear; the player can move through both dimensions.
+Additionally we use maps with a much higher number of tiles: *Pokemon red* has a total number of 125 unique tiles, *Pokemon FireRed* has 1207 unique tiles, in contrast the maps used by @Snodgrass2013 have only 11 unique tiles.
+Our sample is more representative of modern games in which the technological constraints limiting the number of unique tiles have almost disappeared.

 @Summerville2015 explore non-linear level generation in the context of dungeons for the game *The Legend of Zelda*.
 Their use of a graph to represent the game